5 Quick Relieving Home Remedies for Sciatica Pain...

 #4.
 Chair exercise: This exercise works a treat and is regularly recommended by massage and manipulative therapists.
 Simply sit on a firm chair and cross your knees.
 Clutching your top knee with both hands, slowly pull it towards it's opposite shoulder (right knee towards left shoulder or left direction.)
 You will only need to move it an inch or so before feeling the pull on the side-near back buttocks area.
 Repeat this for 20-30 seconds each time you sit down and the pain will be gone in less than a week.
 After this, you will only need to do it once a day to prevent recurrences.

 #5.
-Sports shoe technique: Here's another great (and simple) exercise that gives almost immediate relief.
+Sports shoe or ball technique: Here's another great (and simple) exercise that gives almost immediate relief.
 Sit on a firm to semi firm chair.
 Place a sports shoe under your buttocks with the back of the shoe facing outwards and the toe part of the shoe sitting under your tail bone.
 So in other words, the shoe should be sitting long ways directly under your butt crack.
 Do this for 20 minutes then repeat when necessary.
 Be aware that it may hurt a little to begin with but the pain will quickly subside and then you'll feel some incredible relief!
+You can read more about the shoe technique here...
+Tennis Shoe Technique for Sciatica

-So go ahead and try some of these remedies.
-You'll be pleasantly surprized by the results.
+So go ahead and try these tips and remedies.
+You'll be pleasantly surprized by the results!

 Good luck and all the best,